 VONG CANH HILL LOOKOUT

 Who doesn’t love a viewpoint?
-This one overlooks the river and was incredibly peaceful.
+On the outskirts of the imperial city, Vong Canh Hill overlooks the serene Perfume River and was incredibly peaceful.
 The park here is a really nice way to break up visiting busy tourist attractions.

 TU DUC TOMB